Incubaid/herolib/lib/web/docusaurus/for_testing/collections/test_collection/page5.md

 1. The collection name is correct
 2. The page name matches the markdown filename (without `.md`)
-3. The collection is properly registered in the atlas
+3. The collection is properly registered in the doctree

 ### Page Not Found